So what is Liechtenstein‘s unique selling point for blockchain projects compared

 - Special Blockchain Act is one of the first in the world.

-- Liechtenstein has already introduced the Blockchain Act, which is supposed to be enacted in early 2020.
+- Liechtenstein has already introduced the Blockchain Act, which was enacted in 2020.

 - Banks working with blockchain projects are domiciled in Switzerland and Liechtenstein.